Studying permeability with PyRETIS¶

 The new moves also lead to some new possible responses in pathensemble.txt.

-mirror_pos this is just a new move type called mr.
+mirror_pos, this is just a new move type called mr.

 - A new generated label

-rejection for the [0^-]<->[0^+] swap.
-This indicates that the attempted
+common rejection for the [0^-] <-> [0^+] swap.
+This indicates that

-extend that into the [0^+] ensemble.
+not attempt to extend it into the [0^+] ensemble.

 New analysis options¶

-Adding Permeability = True to the Simulation settings, triggers
+Adding permeability = True to the Simulation settings triggers

-pyretisanalysis to also calculate and plot
+pyretisanalyse to also calculate and plot \(\xi\),

-Permeability.
-This follows the formulas as described in the paper [1].
+described in the paper [1].

-to work, a reference region has to be
+For the calculation of \(\tau\) to work, a reference region has to be

 chosen.
 This is done by adding tau_ref_bin to the Analysis section of